ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 Our preferred approach is to add your own certificates to a keystore and the third-party certificates to a separate truststore.
 Continue reading to see how you can do that.

-## Creating and using a separate `.keystore` file
+## Creating a separate `.keystore` file

-To use a certificate in a Java application, the preferred way is to add it to a `.keystore` file.
+To use a certificate in a Java application, the preferred way is to add it to a separate `.keystore` file.

 The Java Runtime Environment (JRE) ships with a tool called `keytool` to create certificates and manipulate key stores.
 Adding certificates to a keystore can be done by using OpenSSL and the `keytool`.

-You cannot import `.pem` certificates directly in a keystore, so you'll first need to add the `.pem` file to a [PKCS 12](https://en.wikipedia.org/wiki/PKCS_12){:target="_blank" rel="noopener noreferrer"} archive.
+You cannot import multiple public and private `.pem` certificates directly in a keystore, so you'll first need to add all `.pem` files to a [PKCS 12](https://en.wikipedia.org/wiki/PKCS_12){:target="_blank" rel="noopener noreferrer"} archive.
 We do this with the OpenSSL tool with the following command.

 ```